-Companies like ThyssenKrupp have lately been developing maglev elevators: elevators powered by magnetic levitation rather than hoisted by cables.
-The possibility that maglev elevators might become widely used has created excitement because, unlike conventional elevators, maglev elevators could be used efficiently even in extremely tall buildings.
-Even more exciting, can move horizontally in addition to vertically, like a Wonkavator.
+Companies like ThyssenKrupp have lately been trying to develop maglev elevators: elevators powered by magnetic levitation rather than hoisted by cables.
+Unlike conventional elevators, maglev elevators could be used efficiently even in extremely tall buildings.
+They could also be able to move horizontally, in addition to vertically, like a Wonkavator.

-One of the most significant potential uses of maglev elevators, however, has been overlooked: their potential to clear subway platforms far more efficiently than normal elevators, and in some cases maybe even more efficiently than escalators or staircases.
+One of the most significant potential uses of maglev elevators has been overlooked, however: their potential to clear subway platforms far more efficiently than normal elevators, and in some cases maybe even more efficiently than escalators or staircases.

-Normal elevators, of course, are terrible at getting people out of crowded subway stations quickly.
-They tend to cause lineups (or scrums) to form outside their doors.
+Normal elevators are terrible at getting people out of crowded subway stations quickly.
+They tend to cause lineups to form outside their doors.
 This is because only one elevator can operate within an elevator shaft at any one time.

 This does not necessarily mean that it will be any faster to use the elevator – though it could become much faster, in cases where the elevator shaft spreads out horizontally at surface level in order to allow multiple elevators to let people off and on at the same time.
 But what it does mean is that people would be able to get off of their subway platform and onto an elevator more quickly.
 This, in turn, could mean more comfort and safety within crowded subway stations, and the ability to have trains pulling into stations at shorter intervals.